rwredding/jerrycurl/README.md

 > Packaged `.nupkgs` are placed in `/artifacts/packages`.

 ### Test
-The script above runs most tests, but will **skip those** that require a live running database server.
-To enable these you can run our [`docker compose` script](test/tools/boot-dbs.ps1) with PowerShell to boot up instances of our supported databases.
+The script above *cannot include all tests* out of the box, as those testing specific databases often require a live running server.
+To help you include these in your run, you can use our [`docker compose` script](test/tools/boot-dbs.ps1) with PowerShell to boot up instances of the required databases.

 ```powershell
 PS> .\test\tools\boot-dbs.ps1 up sqlserver,mysql,postgres,oracle